ssbsukirat/medicine/Cardiology/Principles of Clinical Cardiac Electrophysiology.md

 - atrial flutter, AV nodal reentry, AV reciprocating tachycardia utilizing an accessory pathway, and scar-based reentrant VT (by anatomical reentry )
 - **functional** --> no fixed anatomical barrier -->nidus of partially refractory tissue --> circular or rotational reentrant wavefront --> less stable than anatomical --> variation in depolarization rate and may easily terminate or reinitiate
 - AF, VF by functional reentry
+- Ischemia and infarct may create regions of heterogeneous fibrosis, resulting in islands of scar surrounded by injured tissue.
+This creates the anatomic substrate that can sustain anatomic reentry, which underlies scar-based VT, as well as many macro-reentrant atrial arrhythmias
+## Underpinning of treatment of arrhythmia
+- enhanced automaticity based --> target phase4 --> CCBs, beta blocker, ivabradine
+- trigger activity based arrhythmia
+	- correct precipitating factor